dainst/special-character-input/README.md

 # special-character-input
-Simple javascript for adding minimalistic character selection.
+Plain javascript for adding minimalistic character selection.

 ## General
 * The script is originally intended to be used in [Koha](https://koha-community.org), but should work on any website.
-* The script automatically attaches to your pages <body> and is fixed to the top right of your page.
+* The script automatically attaches a button (&#x2328;) to your pages <body> and is fixed to the top right of your page.
-* You can configure your character groups by editing the specialCharacters.json.
+* You can configure your character groups by editing the [specialCharacters.json](specialCharacters.json).

 ## Setup in Koha
 We added the following function to our IntranetUserJS: